Umbria promotes itself as ‘Italy’s Green Heart’, and this description applies equally well to the lesser-known neighbouring region of the Marche.

-The main focal points are the two most beautiful areas of the Apennines in Umbria and the Marche — the idyllic, deeply-etched valley of Valnerina in Umbria and the legendary Monti Sibillini which rise to almost 2500m and lie mainly in the Marche.
+The main focal points of this guide are the two most beautiful areas of the Apennines in the region – the idyllic, deeply-etched valley of Valnerina in Umbria and the legendary Monti Sibillini which rise to almost 2500m and lie mainly in the Marche.

 Naturally there is a wealth of art and architecture to be seen en route, whether you travel by car or on foot: everywhere you go, you come upon villages, castles, monasteries and farms which even today make beautiful pictures straight out of the Middle Ages.

 - 60 long and short walks, for all ages and abilities